AbdulHadi404/FaceRecognition-And-MaskDetection/docs/HOW_IT_WORKS.md

    - Detects John's face in real-time using Haar Cascade classifier
    - Waits 700 milliseconds between each capture (to get varied angles/expressions)
    - For each image:
-     - Crops the face region
+     - Crops the face region (removes 20% from width edges)
      - Converts to grayscale
      - Applies histogram equalization (improves contrast)
      - Resizes to 100x100 pixels (standard size)